Propose a Single IRB

 - TTUHSC El Paso is a participant in the State of Texas IRB Reciprocity Agreement which includes UT System components and several other institutions of higher education within Texas including Rice University, Baylor, Texas A&M University System, etc.

-We recommend that you initiate the process early by submitting the Single IRB (sIRB) Reliance Intake Form.
+We recommend that you initiate the process early.
 The IRB staff will be happy to help you navigate all the available options for sIRB to help you make an informed decision.
 Even if the TTUHSC El Paso site is not the lead site, please contact the IRB office to ensure TTUHSC El Paso has an agreement with which ever IRB is designated as the sIRB for a research proposal.
 Negotiating IRB reliance agreements takes time, so the earlier you contact the IRB office, the better.

 Budgeting for sIRB Review